mvolkmann/blog/src/dart.md

   */

   // Another way to write the constructor using an initializer list.
+  // Note that a body is not required.
   //Point(double x, double y) : this.x = x, this.y = y;

-  // Preferred way to write this constructor.
+  // Preferred way to write this constructor that
+  // handles assigning argument values to instance properties.
   Point(this.x, this.y);

   double get distanceFromOrigin => sqrt(pow(x, 2) + pow(y, 2));